17 Pros and Cons of Owning a German Shepherd Skip to content

-So, what are the German Shepherd Pros and Cons?
+So what are the real German Shepherd pros and cons?
+Let’s get into it.

 German Shepherd Dog Breed Facts